G. W. Bridge: Joining S.H.I.E.L.D.

-G. W. Bridge joined S.H.I.E.L.D. and worked his way up to Commander.
-When Cable joined the New Mutants and turned them into X-Force, S.H.I.E.L.D. asked Bridge to investigate the team.
-Despite the grudge Bridge carried against Cable, he still felt that he owed Cable a warning, but it was ignored.
-Working with the Canadian Department K, Bridge formed Weapon P.R.I.M.E., a group of super-beings who all carried a grudge against Cable.
-Weapon P.R.I.M.E. included Garrison Kane, now known as Weapon X, Grizzly, Rictor, Yeti (originally identified as Wendigo), and Tygerstryke.
-They attacked X-Force, but found out that Cable had just left the team.
-Unwilling to fight his former teammates, Rictor rejoined the X-Force; and the rest of the team soon fell apart.
+G. W. Bridge joins S.H.I.E.L.D., in which he attains the rank of commander.
+When Cable joins the New Mutants and rebrands the group as X-Force, S.H.I.E.L.D. asks Bridge to investigate the team.
+Working with the Canadian Department K, Bridge forms Weapon P.R.I.M.E., who all carry a grudge against Cable.
+Weapon P.R.I.M.E. attacks X-Force, but learns that Cable has left the team.
+Unwilling to fight his former teammates, Rictor rejoins X-Force; and the rest of the team soon falls apart.
+G. W. Bridge returns to S.H.I.E.L.D. and makes peace with Cable after a short fight.